fabiospampinato/mild-set/readme.md

 It has the same API of a WeakSet, except that it just works with primitives too.

+It also implements the `size` property, like a Set.

 ## License

 MIT © Fabio Spampinato